cjm96/Time_Frequency_Waveforms/README.md

 ```

 You will then be able to run all the tests.
-(Make sure you are in the directory cotaining the pyproject.toml file.)
+(Make sure you are in the directory containing the pyproject.toml file.)

 ```bash
 python -m pytest